openelb/website/content/en/docs/building-and-contributing/build-the-porter-project.md

 ---
-title: "Build the Porter Project"
+title: "Build the PorterLB Project"
-linkTitle: "Build the Porter Project"
+linkTitle: "Build the PorterLB Project"
 weight: 1
 ---

-This document describes how to build the Porter project for testing.
+This document describes how to build the PorterLB project for testing.

 ## Prerequisites